MysEcho/mys-monolith.github.io/_projects/cost-functions.md

   Closer obstacles contribute more to the cost, encouraging the agent to yield when obstacles are nearby.

 - **Relative Velocity Contribution** $$\max(0, v_{j,\text{rel}} - v_{\text{threshold}})$$:
-  The cost increases only if the relative velocity exceeds a predefined threshold \(v_{\text{threshold}}\).
+  The cost increases only if the relative velocity exceeds a predefined threshold $$v_{\text{threshold}}$$.
 This ensures the agent responds to dynamic obstacles with significant motion differences.

 - **Priority Weighting** $$\bigl(1 - P_{\text{priority}}(j)\bigr)$$:
   Obstacles with higher priority contribute less to the cost, encouraging the agent to yield to them.